Our Admiralty and Maritime Attorney Services

 Serving clients from across the entire sector, we dive deep to provide solutions that are in alignment with your business objectives, executive team and operating style.
 Clients we work alongside include:

-- Shippers and carriers across all maritime asset classes from general cargo ships, product tankers, container ships, bulk carriers, and pure car/truck carriers, to cruise lines, to towing companies, to private owners and manufacturers of yachts and other large seagoing vessels.
+- Shippers and carriers across all maritime asset classes, from general cargo ships, product tankers, container ships, bulk carriers, and pure car/truck carriers to cruise lines, to towing companies, private owners and manufacturers of yachts and other large seagoing vessels.

 In acting for port owners, operators of ports and port facilities, port users and funders, we’ve developed a deep understanding of what our clients need.
 We regularly advise in areas such as planning, regulatory issues, marine real estate, competition, insurance, port developments and health and safety incidents.